1. What is holistic care?

 The dosages for remedies from Glacier Peak Holistics are based on the weight of the animal, and are found on the product label and on the specific product page on our website.
 Please note in come cases, a range of dosage amount might be given for a certain weight.
 For example, if your dog weighs 45 lbs, the dosage might range from 1/2 to 1 teaspoon.
 Every dog is a little different, and like us, may tolerate things differently.
 If you are unsure how much to give or how often to give it, please contact one of our professional representatives at email@example.com and they will be happy to assist you.

-12. Your website is great, however will there be more products and natural health related information for animal added in the future?
+12. Your website is great, however will there be more products and natural health related information for animals added in the future?

 We are continually researching and developing products that are needed by our customers and their animals.
-Results we gather from the Alternative Sensitivity Assessments are always revealing areas where we can improve the quality of life for many dogs.
+Results we gather from the Pet Wellness Life Stress Scan are always revealing areas where we can improve the quality of life for many animals.

-13. Can I use Inflapotion or Herbal Aspirin for my horse?
+13. Can I use Inflapotion or Herbaprin for my horse?

 Absolutely.
 Both products are effective in treating pain and inflammation in horses, and dosed at a rate of two tablespoons twice per day for acute conditions.
 For long term or daily use, this can be decreased to one tablespoon once or twice per day.